What I Do

 Raoul was the keynote speaker of an anti-bullying tour of Canadian schools that reached thousands of Canadian students, and appeared on national Canadian TV as a judge/mentor on Afroglobal TV’s talent show "Open Mic".
 Raoul can also be seen on national American TV in the cast of several REELZ music documentaries.

-In his current role as Vice President of Rukus Avenue Music Group, Raoul co-produced music compilations for the White House Initiative on Asian Americans and the United Nations featuring President Obama, AR Rahman, Quincy Jones, Joss Stone, and over 60 other notable contributors.
+In his role as Vice President of Rukus Avenue Music Group, Raoul co-produced music compilations for the White House Initiative on Asian Americans and the United Nations featuring President Obama, AR Rahman, Quincy Jones, Joss Stone, and over 60 other notable contributors.
 Raoul is also best known for producing the definitive album tribute to hip-hop icon 2Pac alongside his adoptive father Dr. Mutulu Shakur, entitled "A 2Pac Tribute: Dare 2 Struggle".

 Raoul is a recipient of ANOKHI Magazine’s Excellence in Music Media Award, and Diversity Magazine’s Transformation in Entertainment Award.
 He is a JUNO Awards academy delegate, serves on the Prism Prize jury and is a member of The Recording Academy and the UNODC's "Artists UNited Against Human Trafficking" initiative.